THU-KEG/VerIF/README.md

 ### Step 1: Preprocess Data
 Download data from [here]().
 Use `./examples/data_preprocess/if_prompts.py` to preprocess VerInstruct.
-> Make sure to adjust paths and add the import path for `./verl/utils/reward_score/local_server` at the top of each function.
+> Make sure to add the import path for `./verl/utils/reward_score/local_server` at the top of each function.

 ### Step 2: Setup the Verifier Model
 For **soft constraint verification**, use an LLM-based verifier.
 You may: